Police investigating death in woods near Aiken Golf Club

 Police are investigating a death in a wooded area near Aiken Golf Club on Friday.

-Police are currently on the scene investigating an incident involving the death of male victim in the Highland Park area, Det.
+Police were on the scene investigating an incident involving the death of an adult male victim in the Highland Park area, Det.
 Jeremy Hembree, with Aiken Department of Public Safety, said.

 Police are investigating a call of a victim reportedly falling from a tree, Hembree said around noon.